What is postpartum psychosis?

-- being manic – excessively energetic and talkative
+- being severely depressed and/or being manic – extremely energetic and talkative

 - being restless and agitated